 Kate writes plays and books.
-Her young adult novel "Fans of the Impossible Life" will be coming out in Fall of 2015 from HarperCollins/Balzer+Bray.
+Her young adult novel "Fans of the Impossible Life" will be coming out September 8, 2015 from HarperCollins/Balzer+Bray.
 She's represented by the amazing Brianne Johnson at Writers House.

 Her writing for theater has been seen in NYC at Dixon Place, Galapagos, and the SoHo Playhouse.
 Collaborations with puppet artist Amanda Villalobos have been presented as part of the Great Small Works Toy Theater Fest at St. Ann's Warehouse, in residence at the Henson Carriage House, and at Brooklyn Arts Exchange (BAX).